-Prerequisite: SPAN 102 F with a grade of "C" or better or two years of high school Spanish with a grade of "C" or better Letter grade or Credit/no credit option.
+Prerequisite: SPAN 102 F with a grade of "C" or better or two years of high school Spanish with a grade of "C" or better

 Two hours lecture per week.
 This course will focus on improving listening comprehension and speaking skills in simulated real-life situations within the framework of the ACTFL Proficiency Guide lines.
 Reading, writing and cultural components will be included.
 This course may be taken concurrently with SPAN 203 F, SPAN 204 F, SPAN 205 F, and SPAN 206 F. Instruction will be in Spanish.
 Course may be taken four times for credit.
 (CSU) (Degree Credit)